 Skin Care and Aging

 Cynthia had always been proud of her skin, especially her summer tan.
-But as she grew older, she saw she was getting more fine lines and wrinkles.
-She began to worry about what other skin problems she may have.
-What were those brown spots on her hands and arms?
+But as years went by, she saw her skin getting more fine lines and wrinkles.
+Cynthia began to worry about what other skin problems she might have.
+What are those brown spots on her hands and arms?

-Many older people suffer from dry skin, often on their lower legs, elbows, and lower arms.
-Dry skin feels rough and scaly.
+Many older people suffer from dry spots on their skin, often on their lower legs, elbows, and lower arms.
+Dry skin patches feel rough and scaly.
 There are many possible reasons for dry skin, such as:

 - Not drinking enough liquids